r1cc4rd0m4zz4/traNsLatorLaB/README.md

 ## Acknowledgments

 - Helsinki-NLP for the translation models
-- Facebook AI for the NLLB-200 (distilled and non distilled) model (600M, 1.3B and 3.3B)
+- Facebook AI for the M2M-100 and NLLB-200 models
 - The transformers library by Hugging Face
 - The PyTorch team for providing an open-source machine learning library for Python
 - The requests library for providing a simple interface for making HTTP requests